allora-network/alloraRAG_bots/README.md

-# alloraRAG_bots
+# Allora RAG bots

-holds the slack and discord bots for our RAG model
+Repo holds the slack and discord bots that integrate our RAG model